 - Rinse the scrub off and pat dry

-Try our other natural exfoliator recipes:
+Want more?
+Try our other homemade exfoliator recipes: